tonytvo/blog-generator/content/blog/daily-dad-summary/index.md

 - Your kids are either suffering or benefiting from your moods and emotions.
 Behave accordingly.

+# Transcend This Bitter Math

+- For all time, having kids has forced parents to make changes.
+They deprive us of sleep and money and freedoms we used to take for granted.
+But does that mean we have to lose ourselves, lose all our freedoms?
+Absolutely not.

+- We can transcend the bitter math.
+By working on ourselves and our relationships.
+By asking for help.
+By refusing to give up on dreams, even as we get older.
+By focusing on all the things that marriage and kids give us too, all the experiences we’ve gained and the opportunities created.

+- To quit on ourselves is to quit on our kids—it’s teaching them a terrible lesson.

+# Protect Your Wealth

+- mental wealth: your sanity, your well-being, your happiness.
+It’s really hard to be a good parent, to truly provide, when you’re stretched way too thin, when you’re depressed, when you haven’t cultivated the friendships and resources critical to maintaining good mental health.

+- Just as you seek to protect your financial wealth, make sure you are protecting your mental wealth.
+Don’t feel bad spending money on a therapist.
+Or a book.
+Or even deciding to pass on that overtime opportunity because you’re just too tired.
+Your sanity, your clarity, your well-being—these things are essential.
+It’s not selfish to take care of them.
+It’s selfless.
+Because your job is to be the best parent you can be.
+And that is going to require a full store of mental wealth.

 # Quotes

 When you love, you wish to do things for.
 You wish to sacrifice for.
 You wish to